Help test XDG support in cabal-install

 Still, because of the delicacy of a change like this, we'd like some

 human trials.
-Therefore, if you are a human who uses cabal
+Therefore, if you are a human who uses cabal, please

 try installing the latest development